Authority: Executive Vice Chancellor and Provost

 3.1 After the first day of the term, students wishing to drop all courses must follow the procedures for withdrawal for the term.
 (See also NCSU REG02.05.04 – Withdrawal from the University)

-3.2 Except in cases of withdrawal, courses may be dropped until the census date without permission.
+3.2 Except in cases of withdrawal for the term, courses may be dropped until the census date without permission.
 However, in order to receive financial aid, students must meet the minimum course load requirements of the appropriate funding agency.
 Dropping below full-time enrollment could impact financial aid, housing and insurance eligibility.

 3.3 Students are expected to complete all courses for which they are enrolled as of the census date.
 Except as noted below, students may self-drop from a course from census through the first eight (8) weeks (40 days) of regular fall and spring terms and during the first thirteen (13) days of summer terms.

 3.3.1.
-Undergraduate student course drops after census date are considered to be course withdrawals and will result in a W grade on the transcript.
+Undergraduate and graduate student course drops after census date are considered to be course withdrawals and will result in a W grade on the transcript.

 3.3.2 Course withdrawals that would result in full-time undergraduate students falling below the minimum full-time course load requirements will not be allowed except as noted in Section 4.
 (See also NCSU REG02.20.05 – Course Load)